 - What is the relationship between emotional health, physical wellness and illness?

 - What is the connection between the body, mind and environment?

-- What role does psychology play in health and disease?
+- What role does psychology play in relationship to health and disease?

 - How should a particular illness be treated?